-- 2. Click the node to receive the manager. - Right click Node to display Node Menu.
+- 2. Click the node to receive the manager. - 3.
+Right click Node to display Node Menu.
 Click Deploy Manager.
-The default menu is displayed.

-4. Click the Manager.
+The default menu is displayed. - 4.
+Click the Manager.
 The Manager Properties screen is displayed.

-- 1. Each Manager deployed in your Nastel M6 Network must have a unique name. - 2.
+- 1. Each Manager deployed in your M6 Network must have a unique name. - 2.
 The configuration and requirements of each Manager is unique.
-Configuration Screens for each Manager will be different in one or more areas. - Review Manager Configuration.
-(Refer to section 4.6.3, Manager Configuration for details.)
+Configuration Screens for each Manager will be different in one or more areas. - 5.
+Review Manager Configuration.
+(Refer to Manager Configuration for details.)